django/deps/draft/0009-async.rst

 ----------

-Templating is currently entirely synchronous, and the plan is to leave it this way for the near future.
+Templating is currently entirely synchronous, and the plan is to leave it this way for this first phase.
 Writing an async-capable templating language may be possible, but it would be a significant amount of work, and deserves its own discussion and DEP.